ninjaonsafari/Umbraco.GridLocker/README.md

 # Umbraco.GridLocker

-Installing this packages will make ALL grids on your site locked down for everyone apart from Administrators.
+Installing this packages will give you a new property editor.
+This editor will lock the grid on the contenttype you've added.
+By default only the admin is able to edit the grid completely.
+You are able to set the allowed users.

 What does this mean?
-All non-admin users will be able to edit the content that is already on place in the grids, but they won't be able to add new items, re-order items, delete items, or add new rows.
+All limited users will be able to edit the content that is already on place in the grids, but they won't be able to add new items, re-order items, delete items, or add new rows.

-At the moment this package is a very blunt tool, I would like to improve it to make it more configurable and to allow it to target specific grids.
-If anyone who's an Angular ninja fancies giving me a hand with this (my Angular skillz are far from l33t at the moment), please get in touch :)

 ### Umbraco instance
+___
 username: admin
 password: admin